The Relationship Between God’s Names and His Work of Salvation

 The Old Testament records, “I, even I, am Jehovah; and beside Me there is no savior” (Isaiah 43:11).
 “Jehovah … is My name for ever, and this is My memorial to all generations” (Exodus 3:15).
-The New Testament also states, “Jesus Christ the same yesterday, and to day, and for ever” (Hebrews 13:8).
-“Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must” (Acts 4:12).
+The New Testament also states, “the same yesterday, and to day, and for ever” (Hebrews 13:8).
+“Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
 Seeing all this, some brothers and sisters can’t help but feel confused: It was mentioned in the Old Testament that the name of Jehovah God would never change, but why did Jehovah become Jesus?
-And why does God’s name change?
+And why does change?

 In order to gain some clarity on this issue, first let us look at Genesis 1:1: “In the beginning God created the heaven and the earth.”
 From this verse, we see that in the beginning, God was called God and He didn’t have a name.
 After mankind was corrupted by Satan, they urgently needed, and only then did God take corresponding names according to His management work.
 Accordingly, God’s name changes with the age and His work.